-For my first post, I thought Chicken Cacciatore can be a good dish to start with.
-Japanese call it Chicken Tomato Ni (チキンのトマト煮) and this is a pretty common home cooked meal in Japan.
+It’s a popular home-cooked meal in Japan.
 My kids love this dish and it’s one of our favorite comfort food.
 I am not sure if my recipe follows the authentic Italian method but I hope you enjoy it as much as my family does!

 - 2 bay leaves

-- In a large fry pan or pot, heat 1 Tbsp. olive oil on medium heat and cook garlic and bay leaves till fragrant.
+- Meanwhile, in a large frying pan or a heavy-bottomed Dutch oven, heat 1 Tbsp olive oil on medium heat and cook garlic and bay leaves till fragrant.

 - Lower the heat to medium low heat and sauté onions until tender.